-PAPER - IV INTRODUCTION TO TEXTILES & CLOTHING (Paper Code-0556) Marks: 50
+PAPER - IV

+INTRODUCTION TO TEXTILES & CLOTHING (Paper Code-0556)

 (A) Variety in clothing depends on variety in textiles.
 Though very few textiles were known to man earlier, presently, he is seeing newer textiles each one superseding the other.
 Their performance is also varying.
-IT is essential for a student to have some basic knowlege of these textiles to select the right king of fabric for a specific end use.
+IT is essential for a student to have some basic knowledge of these textiles to select the right king of fabric for a specific end use.
+Clothing is important for protection, comfort, personality and growth in relevant age groups.
+The course should be dealt with, keeping in view the activities of the concerned age group with consideration for safety, ease of care and comfort.